MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-adoption-roadmap-mentoring-and-user-enablement.md

 ### Best practices reviews

-The COE may also offer _best practices reviews_.
+The COE could also offer _best practices reviews_.
 A best practices review can be extremely helpful for content creators who would like to validate their work.
 They might also be known as _advisory services_, _internal consulting time_, or _technical reviews_.
 Unlike a co-development project (described previously), a best practices review occurs after the solution has been developed.

 During a review, an expert from the COE evaluates self-service Power BI content developed by a member of the community and identifies areas of risk or opportunities for improvement.

 Here are some examples of when a best practices review could be beneficial.

 - The sales team has a [Power BI app](/power-bi/consumer/end-user-apps) that they intend to distribute to thousands of users throughout the organization.
 Since the app represents high priority content distributed to a large audience, they'd like to have it [certified](/power-bi/collaborate-share/service-endorsement-overview).
 The standard process to certify content includes a best practices review.
 - The finance team would like to [assign a workspace to Premium capacity](/power-bi/enterprise/service-admin-premium-manage#assign-a-workspace-to-a-capacity).
 A review of the workspace content is required to ensure sound development practices were followed.
 This type of review is common when the capacity is shared among multiple business units.
-(A review may not be required when the capacity is assigned to only one business unit.)
+(A review might not be required when the capacity is assigned to only one business unit.)
 - The operations team is creating a new solution they expect to be widely used.
 They would like to request a best practices review before it goes into user acceptance testing (UAT), or before a request is submitted to the change management board.

 A best practices review is most often focused on the dataset design, though the review can encompass all types of data items (such as a lakehouse, data warehouse, data pipeline, dataflow, or dataset).
 The review can also encompass reporting items (such as reports, dashboards, or metrics).

-Before content is deployed, a best practices review may be used to verify other design decisions, like:
+Before content is deployed, a best practices review can be used to verify other design decisions, like:

 - [Data sources](/power-bi/connect-data/desktop-data-sources) used are appropriate and [query folding](power-query-folding.md) is invoked whenever possible.
 - [Connectivity mode](/power-bi/connect-data/service-dataset-modes-understand) and [storage mode](/power-bi/transform-model/desktop-storage-mode) choices (for example, import, live connection, DirectQuery, and composite model frameworks) are appropriate.